VirgilSecurity/virgil-iotkit/integration/qt/README.md

 - After that you should compile Virgil IoTKit for the necessary platform.
 To do this, use the script `scripts/build-for-qt.sh` and indicate the preferred platform.
 Example:
   - To get a library for Android: `ext/virgil-iotkit/scripts/build-for-qt.sh android armeabi-v7a`
   - To get a library for iOS library: `ext/virgil-iotkit/scripts/build-for-qt.sh ios`
+  - To get a library for iOS-simulator: `ext/virgil-iotkit/scripts/build-for-qt.sh ios-sim`
   - To get a library for Linux library: `ext/virgil-iotkit/scripts/build-for-qt.sh linux`
-  - To get a library for MacOS library: `ext/virgil-iotkit/scripts/build-for-qt.sh mac`
+  - To get a library for MacOS library: `ext/virgil-iotkit/scripts/build-for-qt.sh macos`
   - To get a library for Windows library: `ext/virgil-iotkit/scripts/build-for-qt.sh windows`
   - To get a library for Windows by using mingw32 on another host platform : `ext/virgil-iotkit/scripts/build-for-qt.sh mingw32`